 Figure 1.
-A typical crystal structure of a perovskite.
-Reproduced with permission from ref.
-25 Copyright 2018, Springer Nature Figure 2.
-Mesoporous (a) and planar (b, c) perovskite solar cell configuration, including conventional n-i-p (b) and inverted p-i-n(c) Figure 3.
-Typical J-V curve for perovskite solar cell with hysteresis effect between forward and reverse scan 24 Figure 4.
-Example of J -V curve with measured solar cell characteristics Figure 5.
-Typical EQE curve Figure 6.
-PCE drop depending on the external electric field demonstrated by S. Bae et al. Reproduced with permission from ref.
-49 Copyright 2016, ACS Publications1 Figure 7.
-Figure 7.
-IR-microscopy for CH3+ migration monitoring under applied electric field in the publication of Y. Yuan et al. Reproduced with permission from ref.55 Copyright 2015, Wiley Figure 8.
+Perovskite structure with orthorhombic symmetry 20 Figure 2.
+Mesoporous (a) and planar (b, c) perovskite solar cell configuration, including conventional n-i-p (b) and inverted p-i-n(c) 22 Figure 3.
+Typical J-V curve for perovskite solar cell with hysteresis effect between forward and reverse scan 23 Figure 4.
+Example of J -V curve with measured solar cell characteristics 24 Figure 5.
+Typical EQE curve 25 Figure 6.
+PCE drop depending on the external electric field demonstrated by S. Bae et al. 2 29 Figure 7.
+IR-microscopy for $CH_3^+$ migration monitoring under applied electric field in the publication of Y. Yuan et al 30 Figure 8.
 General layout of the lateral two-electrode device (a).
-Evolution of the current flowing through the channel of the lateral two-terminal device under potentiostatic polarization with 1 V/ μ m applied bias (b)44 Figure 9.
-Optical microphotograph of the device channel before (left) and after (right) applying 1 V/ μ m bias for 340 h (a).
-PL mapping of the channel before (left) and after (right) applying 1 V/ μ m bias for 24h. (b) AFM for anode (c) and cathode (d) areas before (left) and after (right) applying 1 V/μm bias for 100 h 45
+Evolution of the current flowing through the channel of the lateral two-terminal device under potentiostatic polarization with 1 V/ $\mu$ m applied bias (b) 42 Figure 9.
+Optical microphotograph of the device channel before (left) and after (right) applying 1 V/ $\mu$ m bias for 340 h (a).
+PL mapping of the channel before (left) and after (right) applying 1 V/ $\mu$ m bias for 24h. (b) AFM for anode (c) and cathode (d) areas before (left) and after (right) applying 1 V/μm bias for 100 h 43 Figure 10.
+ToF-SIMS profiles of lateral two-terminal devices across the channel formed by MAPbI 3 semiconductor film before (reference) and after (biased) exposure to electric bias of 1 V/ $\mu$ m for 340 h.
+A ratio of ion yields is given to account for possible geometry effects: $^{204}$ Pb + normalized to I + (a) and NH 3 + normalized to I + (b) 45

-Figure 10.
-ToF-SIMS profiles of lateral two-terminal devices across the channel formed by MAPbI 3 semiconductor film before (reference) and after (biased) exposure to electric bias of 1 V/ μ m for 340 h.
-A ratio of ion yields is given to account for possible geometry effects: ${}^{204}Pb^+$ normalized to I + (a) and NH 3 + normalized to I + (b) Figure 11.
-Schematic layout of the p-i-n perovskite solar cell architecture (a) The evolution of the device performance under different external biases applied in forward direction (b) and the comparison of the device degradation kinetics under forward and reverse bias of 1.5 V (c) Figure 12.
-Evolution of forward (solid lines) and reverse (dot lines) J-V curves at scan rates of 10 mV/s (a) and 100 mV/s (b) for device biased at the applied potential of 1.5 V in forward direction Figure 13.
-ToF-SIMS chemical maps showing the distribution of the characteristic marker ions Pb^+ , I_2^- and $CH_3NH_3^+$ in the reference cells and devices exposed to 2 V under forward bias for 160 h 53 Figure 14.
-Cyclic voltammograms for 0.1 M solution of NaClO 4 in DMF as illustration of the DMF electrochemical stability window (from -1200 mV to 1100 mV) and 0.01 M solution of $MAPbI_3$ in DMF measured with various cathodic potential cutoffs 55 Figure 15.
-Schematic representation of the revealed mechanism of the field-induced electrochemical decomposition of MAPbI 3 56 Figure 16.
-Evolution of the current flowing through the channel of the lateral twoterminal device under potentiostatic polarization with 1 V/ μ m applied bias for various perovskite materials
+Figure 11.
+Schematic layout of the p-i-n perovskite solar cell architecture (a) The evolution of the device performance under different external biases applied in forward direction (b) and the comparison of the device degradation kinetics under forward and reverse bias of 1.5 V (c) 47 Figure 12.
+Evolution of forward (solid lines) and reverse (dot lines) J-V curves at scan rates of 10 mV/s (a) and 100 mV/s (b) for device biased at the applied potential of 1.5 V $$ in forward direction Figure 13.
+ToF-SIMS chemical maps showing the distribution of the characteristic marker ions $Pb^+$ , $I_2^-$ and $CH_3NH_3^+$ in the reference cells and devices exposed to 2 V under forward bias for 160 h 51 Figure 14.
+Cyclic voltammograms for 0.1 M solution of NaClO 4 in DMF as illustration of the DMF electrochemical stability window and 0.01 M solution of $MAPbI_3$ in DMF measured with different cathodic potential cutoffs Figure 15.
+Schematic representation of the revealed mechanism of the field-induced electrochemical decomposition of MAPbI 3 Figure 16.
+Solar cell configuration (a).
+Normalized average PCE evolution for various photoactive materials 57 Figure 17.
+PL mapping of different perovskite materials and optical photos of corresponding channels Figure 18.
+ToF-SIMS analysis of various perovskite materials Figure 19.
+AFM data for different perovskite materials before and after biasing for 80hours